ICHydro/anaconda/installation/README.md

 ## 1. Server setup

 Anaconda is designed for a [LAMP](https://en.wikipedia.org/wiki/LAMP_%28software_bundle%29 "LAMP wikipedia") or [WAMP](https://en.wikipedia.org/wiki/LAMP_%28software_bundle%29#WAMP "WAMP wikipedia") setup.
-Installation depends on the particularities of your operating system, but some typical installation methods can be found below.
+Installation depends on the particularities of your operating system, but some typical installation methods are described here.

 ### Requirements: